CHANGE IS IMPERATIVE

 The species Homo sapiens is thought to have been in existence for around 300,000 years.
 During the past 200 years, which is about 0.07 % of this time, there has been a massive growth in the human population, and an even more explosive increase in energy use and waste production by humankind, with ever-increasing impacts on the ecosystems of our planet.
 Climate change is at present the most critical issue, but there are many other anthropogenic threats to the sustainability of the living systems that underpin our existence.
 If present trends continue unabated, the collapse of civilisation is inevitable.

 Biosensitivity – A way forward

-The only hope for our future lies in a radical cultural and social transformation, leading to a different kind of society – a society that is truly in harmony with the processes of life within us and around us.
-I refer to such a society as a Biosensitive Society, and to the cultural transformation as the Biorenaissance .
+The only hope for our future lies in a radical cultural transformation, leading to a society that is truly in harmony with the processes of life, within us and around us.
+I refer to such a society as a Biosensitive Society and to the cultural transformation as the Biorenaissance .

 In a biosensitive society, human activities will be on a scale and of a kind that promote health and wellbeing in all sections of the human population as well as in the ecosystems on which we depend.
 Biosensitivity will be a guiding principle in all spheres of human endeavour.

 The first essential step in the transition will be a wave of new understanding sweeping across the culture of the world – understanding of the story of life on Earth and the human place in nature.
 I refer to this kind of understanding as Biounderstanding, and to the story life on Earth as the Bionarrative.

 The bionarrative is of overarching significance for every one of us and for society as a whole.
 Yet it is known and understood by only a minority of the population.
 If it were understood by the majority, the prospects for humanity would be much brighter.

 Shared biounderstanding will lead to a new biosensitive culture and worldview.
 It will be a worldview that:

 – holds profound respect for the processes of life that gave rise to us and on which we are totally dependent